n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 A syllable cluster in Bengali consists of a valid orthographic cluster that MAY be followed by a "tail" of modifier signs.

+> Note: The Bengali Unicode block enumerates five modifier signs, "Candrabinu" (`U+0981`), "Anusvara" (`U+0982`), "Visarga"
+> (`U+0983`), "Avagraha" (`U+09BD`), and "Vedic Anusvara" (`U+09FC`).
+In addition, Sanskrit text written in Bengali may include
+> additional signs from Vedic Extensions block.

+Each syllable contains exactly one vowel.
 Valid syllables may begin with either a consonant or an independent vowel.
+The consonant (if any exists) that carries the vowel is the "base" consonant of the syllable.
+Zero or more additional consonants may be present in the syllable; in a valid syllable these other consonants will be followed by the "Halant" mark, which indicates that they carry no vowel.

 > Note: The consonant "Ra" receives special treatment; in many
-> circumstances it is replaced with a combining mark-like form called "Reph" that must be
+> circumstances it is replaced with a combining mark-like form.
+A "Ra,Halant" sequence at the beginning of a cluster is
+> replaced with an above-base mark called "Reph" (unless the "Ra" is the only consonant in the cluster).
+"Ra,Halant" sequences that occur elsewhere in the cluster may take on the
+> below-base form "Raphala."
+"Reph" and "Raphala" sequences must be
 > reordered after the syllable-identification stage is complete.

-Valid syllables in Bengali must end with either a dependent vowel or a consonant that is NOT followed by a halant (thus, a consonant that retains the inherent vowel, 'a').

 In addition, stand-alone clusters can occur at the start of words.

-Non-syllable clusters include independent codepoints, isolated symbols, numeral sequences, and _____.
+Non-syllable clusters include independent codepoints, isolated symbols, numeral sequences, and so on.

 	C	consonant